 Use your audit to check that your email list is still working at peak.
 By this we mean, make sure you don’t have any unengaged subscribers or duplicates floating around in your inventory and throwing off your analytics.
 While reducing your email list might seem counter-intuitive, remember it’s about quality over quantity – our most frequent marketing refrain!

-Also take this auditing time to polish up the infrastructure on the technical side, from IP reputation to deliverability.
+Also, take this auditing time to polish up the infrastructure on the technical side, from IP reputation to deliverability.
 This small but vital reminder brings us to our fourth point.

 4 | Don’t Forget The ‘Boring’ Parts!

 OK, this isn’t the most exciting part, but it’s vital.
 No digital marketing audit is complete without reviewing your internal links, the functionality of your pages, and removing outdated content.
-Any details of expired campaigns should be removed, and check you’re none of your terms or contact details have changed.
+Any details of expired campaigns should be removed, and check that none of your terms or contact details have changed.

 5 | Check It All Fits Together

 Details are essential, but so is the big picture.
 The final part of your digital marketing audit is to check that every aspect of your online marketing fits together into a cohesive whole.
-Here we’re talking about the technical functioning of each part (do the links encourage cross-channel engagement, for example) and also the message and branding.
+Here we’re talking about the technical functioning of each part (do the links encourage cross-channel engagement, for example) and the message and branding.